DiegoAR98/Code-Quiz/README.md

 ## Introduction

 Welcome to the JavaScript Code Quiz Game, a dynamic, interactive application designed to both challenge and enhance your understanding of JavaScript.
 This timed quiz offers a series of questions focused solely on JavaScript, testing your knowledge and decision-making skills under pressure.
 Incorrect answers incur a time penalty, adding an extra layer of challenge.
-Upon completion, players can record their initials and scores, promoting a sense of competition and achievement.
+Upon completion, players can record their initials and scores, promoting a sense of competition and achievement.Please feel free to explore the source code and visit the live version here (https://diegoar98.github.io/Code-Quiz/)

 ## Features